-Our future success depends on our ability to retain our key personnel and to successfully integrate them into our management team.
+Our future success depends on our ability to retain our key personnel.

 We are dependent on the services of our executive officers, our technical experts and other members of our senior management team, particularly Thomas Mika, our President and Chief Executive Officer.
 The loss of one or more of these key officers or any other member of our senior management team could have a material adverse effect on us.
 We may not be able to retain or replace these key personnel, and we may not have adequate succession plans in place.
 Mr. Mika is subject to employment conditions or arrangements that contain post-employment non-competition provisions.
 However, these arrangements permit Mr. Mika to terminate his employment with us upon little or no notice and the enforceability of the non-competition provisions is uncertain.